 Many don't know what "cultural reporting" is, or as some used to call it, "new journalism," in particular in light of the present, fabricated, Orwellian narrative.
-For the record, the likes of Truman Capote's In Cold Blood, Norman Mailer's The Executioner's Song, Alex Haley's Roots and C.D.B.
-Bryan's Friendly Fire are examples of such documentation, where recalled and/or recreated dialogue is inserted into non-fictional accounts.
+For the record, the likes of Truman Capote's In Cold Blood, Norman Mailer's The Executioner's Song, Alex Haley's Roots, C.D.B.
+Bryan's Friendly Fire and Gay Talese's "Frank Sinatra Has a Cold" are examples of such documentation, where recalled and/or recreated dialogue is inserted into non-fictional accounts.
 On this basis (and for the sardonic wit of it), I offer my wee stab at the format (with a stroke of editorialized proclamation), inspired by a gathering that continues to perturb me.

 In recent years, official conventions and large-staged get-togethers of like-minded people have fallen to the wayside in my neck of the woods.
 Sure, we have once-in-a-blue-moon flea markets and craft shows in which we may mingle, but the convention format is (give or take) most infrequent.
 It's been that way since the pandemic broke, when our magnanimous, local leadership (ahem) took to shattering social affairs through all-out, Draconian measures, a habit which quite frankly, has come to prevail and doesn't seem inclined to fade any time soon.
 Bad habits die hard.